-2. You now see the RAC IP address, the RAC type, and the version of code that it is running.
-To save the configuration to a file: (for UNIX) command: write <IP address> <filename.param> (for Windows NT) command: write <IP address> <filename.txt> command: quit
+You now see the RAC IP address, the RAC type, and the version of code that it is running.
+To save the configuration to a file: for UNIX:

+'''

+command: write <IP address> <filename.param>

+for Windows NT):

+'''

+command: write <IP address> <filename.txt>

-This creates a file with a filename you specify.
-It places this file in the same directory that you are running na from.
-The filename should identify the RAC for which you are saving the configuration.
+This creates a file with a file name you specify.
+It places this file in the same directory from which you are running na.
+The file name should identify the RAC for which you are saving the configuration.